moviesforguys/alkalde-osu-skins/README.md

 # alkalde-osu-skins

-if you are looking for my other skins please dm me on osu / discord (alkalde#6040), lmk if file host dies too
+if you are looking for my other skins please dm me on osu / discord (alkalde), lmk if file host dies too (update 2025-04-05, file host died AND my hard drive is also dead... many skins are now lost im sorry.. will be updating eventually)

 organized extremely roughly from most recent to oldest

 # [morgan (alkalde edit)](https://a.pomf.cat/tjrlcc.osk)
+lost
 ![](https://i.imgur.com/oOIFGOp.jpg)

 # [BlockySquared Thing](https://a.pomf.cat/ffhllp.osk)